 Can a MacBook overheat in the sun?

-Yes, exposing your MacBook to direct sunlight will raise its temperature and cause it to overheat quickly.
+Yes, exposing your MacBook to direct sunlight will raise its temperature so much that it overheats quickly.

 Is it normal for Macs to get too hot?

-Most Macs are likely to warm up or even feel hot to the touch during resource-consuming processes.
+Most Macs are likely to warm up or even feel hot to the touch during resource-consuming processes and when charging.
 This is fine, as a little warming up doesn’t cause any harm, and the temperature usually gets back to normal in time.
+However, it’s not normal for a Mac to get so hot that it shuts itself down.

 How to stop Mac from overheating when playing games?